FyraLabs-Graveyard/pungi/doc/contributing.rst

 You must write unit tests for any new code (except for trivial changes).
 Any code without sufficient test coverage may not be merged.

-To run all existing tests, suggested method is to use *nosetests*.
+To run all existing tests, suggested method is to use *pytest*.
 With additional options, it can generate code coverage.
 To make sure even tests from executable files are run, don't forget to use the ``--exe`` option. ::